chrisburnell/chrisburnell.com/src/posts/articles/2023-05-05-not-without-sacrifice.md

 However, when we compare our efforts in *DX* to efforts in User Experience (*UX*), it is important to remember that resources are not infinite.
 We can only expect to complete a day’s work in *nothing less* than a day.
 A decade ago, when the capabilities of the web were fewer and we didn’t have such a wide array of tools to aid in our work, we had more time to focus on the user’s experience.
 Assuming, of course, you hadn’t spent the entire week debugging a dropdown in Internet Explorer.

-As [new web features bubbled to the surface](/feature-watch/) (growing now to a *rolling boil!*) the responsibility for learning and implementing new and/or complex has shifted to the front end developer.
+As [new web features](/feature-watch/) bubble to the surface (growing now to a *rolling boil!*) the responsibility for learning and implementing new and/or complex has shifted to the front end developer.
 As a result, the time we once dedicated to ensuring the best experience for all users has been consumed by more developer-centric tasks.
 Unfortunately, this has left experiences for users who are not browsing under optimal conditions neglected.

-In light of these constraints, our priorities as front end developers and the time we have to dedicate to each part of our work has shifted, and changing how we look at this shift puts the <q>battle</q> between *DX* and *UX* in a different perspective:
+In light of these constraints, our priorities as front end developers and the time we have to dedicate to each part of our work has shifted.
+Changing how we look at this shift puts the <q>battle</q> between *DX* and *UX* in a different perspective:

 <figure>
     <div id="pie-2" title="Now">